isnisn/smartlash/README.md

 **Time to setup:** ~1 hour

 ## Short Project Overview
-This project involves assembling and configuring a system that uses load cells to detect whether lashing is executed correctly and remains secure throughout a shipping journey.
+This project written in ESP-IDF involves assembling and configuring a system that uses load cells to detect whether lashing is executed correctly and remains secure throughout a shipping journey.

 ## Objective
 * Ensuring the proper lashing of containers onboard ships is crucial for safety and preventing cargo damage.